 Roberta Kuriloff is a writer, author, speaker, community activist and former attorney.
 She has published Everything Special, Living Joy, prose and poems to inspire.
-Her book is about how we look at life: the glass half empty or half full.
-The name was inspired by Charlotte Joko Beck’s book Nothing Special, Living Zen.
+Her book is about how we look at life: the glass half-empty or half-full.
+The name was inspired by Charlotte Joko Beck’s book, Nothing Special, Living Zen.
+A short story she wrote, Unearthing Home, was published in the Spring 2020 issue of Yellow Arrow Publishing Journal called “Home.”
+Another short story, called Musings on the Word Atonement was published in the anthology called “Art in the Time of Unbearable Crisis” published by She Writes Press in 2022.

 As a child living in an orphanage she dreamed of being Superman’s daughter flying above earth to save the world’s disenfranchised children, or being the Pied Piper leading the other kids back to their family homes.
 In later life her legal work centered on families in emotional and financial crisis.
 She is a founding member of two domestic violence projects as well as an elderly services organization, and was a Hospice patient-volunteer and bereavement workshop facilitator.
 In between her community work, she makes time to enjoy her passions for writing and dance.